BasilHazel/performancemodpack/README.md

-# performancemodpack
+# Performance Mod Pack.
 Github page for Vanilla Performance Client Modpack.
+Used to trace possible issues.